yegor256/blog/_drafts/_arc.md

-You most probably know what I think about the [architect]({% pst 2014/oct/2014-10-12-who-is-software-architect %}) role on a software project---it's that of a _dictator_ who makes all technical decisions and bears the entire responsibility for the final result.
+You most probably know what I think about the [architect]({% pst 2014/oct/2014-10-12-who-is-software-architect %}) role on a software project---it's that of a _dictator_ who makes all technical decisions and who bears the entire responsibility for the final result.
 I [wrote]({% pst 2014/oct/2014-10-12-who-is-software-architect %}) about it and even gave a task [_Who is a Software Architect?_](https://www.youtube.com/watch?v=R1lA7pN60xg) at BuildStuff in 2016.
 However, the obvious question you may ask is:
 What happens if the architect is wrong?
 Does it mean the entire project is at risk of failure?
-And isn't it better to make the entire team responsible for the result, instead of having one single point of failure?
+And isn't it better to make the whole team responsible for the result, instead of having one single point of failure?

 <!--more-->